adesandr/GliderThrow_Meter/docs/software-design/index.rst

 .. image:: /_static/menu-travel.png
    :align: center

+The main page of the project contains 4 tabs : Travel, Angle, Setting & Info.

+The travel tab displayed the current travel of each sensors, and the Maximum up and down for each sensors stored during the operation.
+The Reset Maximum(s) button is used to set to 0 these Maximum.

 The "Angle" tab selection causes the page showing the deflection angles for both board to be displayed.

 .. image:: /_static/menu-angle.png
    :align: center

 The "Setting" tab will display the page that allows you to change the value of the control surface chord.
-Note that in the current version, the project allows to control only one "Client" both and both boards deal with the same chord value.

 .. image:: /_static/menu-chord.png
    :align: center

+.. note:: In the current version, the project allows to control only one "Client" and both boards deal with the same chord value.

 To change the value of the chord, modify the value in the input field and validate with "Save change chord" button.

 .. image:: /_static/change-chord.png
    :align: center

-Finally, the "Info" tab display the voltage of the battery for both sensor/
+Finally, the "Info" tab display the voltage of the battery for both sensor.

 .. image:: /_static/menu-info.png
    :align: center